NotJust9999/Automatic-Role-Adder/README.md

 # Automatic Role Adder Setup Guide

-## Automatic Role Adder Is Usually Used In Coding Servers Which Give Access To Codes By Subbing To Their Channel So This Helps Them To Auto Role People :)
+## Automatic Role Adder Is Usually Used In Coding Servers Which Give Access To Codes By Subbing To Their Channel So This Helps Them To Auto Role People :) Who Send Proof

 ## Self Hosting Guide